-Environmental Project Manager and Architect with 9 years of experience directing and supporting organizations in the design and execution of socio-environmental projects such as TECHO, Construye Identidad, Conservamos por Naturaleza, Albergues Naturales, Machaqmara Center for the Arts, Tierra Langla and Salvaje Perú.
-Lover of nature, permaculture-bio-builder, photographer and apprentice of the quiet and free life.
+Environmental Project Manager and Architect with 10 years of experience directing and supporting organizations such as TECHO, Construye Identidad, Conservamos por Naturaleza, Albergues Naturales, Machaqmara Center for the Arts, Tierra Langla and Salvaje Perú.
+Happy human, photographer and apprentice of life.

 Volunteer Program Coordinator

 Entrepreneur in the development of natural and edible gardens between 2015 and 2016.
 He was President of an association that promotes permaculture and sustainable lifestyle 2015-2016.
 PDC (Permaculture Design Course) student in 2015 at the French farm “Bec Hellouin” and in 2021 at the “Madre Selva” eco-center with the Na'lu'um Institute.
 Participant of the advanced course of Permaculture design with Tierra Martinez 2020-2021.
 2 and a half years of experience as a volunteer in various projects around the world.
 After spending a year as an apprentice with Tierra Martínez in Argentina, Yann worked in a reforestation project in the Amazon that led him to be a Chaikuni volunteer for a period of 6 months.
 "Now I have joined the amazing team at Chaikuni, where I coordinate our educational program and I am also caring for the volunteers with a mission to empower them to live regeneratively."